Macedonians (ethnic group): Genetics

 In regard to population genetics, not all regions of Southeastern Europe had the same ratio of native Byzantine and invading Slavic population, with the territory of the Eastern Balkans (Macedonia, Thrace and Moesia) having a significant percentage of locals compared to Slavs.
 Considering that the majority of Balkan Slavs came via the Eastern Carpathian route, lower percentage in the east does not imply that the number of the Slavs there was lesser than among the Western South Slavs.
 Most probably on the territory of Western South Slavs was a state of desolation which produced there a founder effect.
 The region of Macedonia suffered less disruption than frontier provinces closer to the Danube, with towns and forts close to Ohrid, Bitola and along the Via Egnatia.
 Re-settlements and the cultural links of the Byzantine Era further shaped the demographic processes which the Macedonian ancestry is linked to.
 A 2023 archaeogenetic study published in Cell, confirmed that the spread of Slavic language in Southeastern Europe was because of large movements of people with specific Eastern European ancestry, and that more than half of the ancestry of most peoples in the Balkans today originates from the medieval Slavic migrations, with around 67% in Croats, 58% in Serbs, 55% in Romanians, 51% in Bulgarians, 40% in Greek Macedonians, 31% in Albanians, 30% in Peloponnesian Greeks, and 4–20% in Greeks from the Aegean Islands.
-In a 2025 archaeogenetic study, published in Nature, Gretzinger et al. using qpAdm analyses estimated that 40% to 56% of the ancestry in Serbs, Macedonians, Bulgarians, Montenegrins, Romanians, Moldavians, and Gagauzes, stems from the time of the Slavic expansion, while specifically among the two Macedonians studied, it is about 53%.
+In a 2025 archaeogenetic study, published in Nature, Gretzinger et al. using qpAdm analyses estimated that 40% to 56% of the ancestry in Serbs, Macedonians, Bulgarians, Montenegrins, Romanians, Moldavians, and Gagauzes, stems from medieval Eastern European ancestry, associated with the genetic legacy of the Slavic expansion.